Tanta University

 It was founded first in 1962 as a branch from the University of Alexandria with the faculty of Medicine only and then it became an independent university named University of the Middle Delta in 1972.
 It had at that time Medicine, Science, Agriculture and Education faculties.
 Then, its name was changed into Tanta University in 1973.

+The 2023 classification, as this year it advanced 54 places from last year and came in the 1328th place globally among the 2000 participating international universities.
+The university also advanced to the eighth place locally instead of the tenth place, among the 20 Egyptian universities participating in this classification.